 For tips on truckers with pets, read our blog post Top 10 Benefits of Truck Driving with Pets.

 It’s a Family Affair

 Most experienced truck drivers will tell you the trucker lifestyle affects more than those in the cab.
 Days or weeks away from home often changes family dynamics.
 Balancing life on the road and being at home can be challenging, though not impossible.
 Like most relationships, communication is critical.
 Communicating travel plans, home time, and other duties split between partners goes a long way to maintaining stability and a sense of unity.
 Smartphone technology has made keeping in touch with loved ones easier than ever.
 Live video or Facetime chats allow truck drivers to be part of special times, even without physically being at an event.
 Many truckers recruit husbands and wives to join them on the road and become what is known as team truck driving.

 For tips on a successful truck driver-partner, read our blog Wives of Truckers.

 Gone are the days when the CB radio and experience were the only ways to gather information.
 Today’s truck drivers have more technology available than at any other time in the trucking industry.
-From apps for truck stops, rest areas, weigh stations and truck friendly exits, to audiobooks and podcasts, fitness trackers, and cost per mile calculators – there’s an app for that.
-Truckers at every experience level discover three to four must-have apps for making life on the road practical, efficient, educations, and fun.
+From apps for truck stops, rest areas, weigh stations, and truck-friendly exits, to audiobooks and podcasts, fitness trackers, and cost-per-mile calculators – there’s an app for that.
+Truckers at every experience level discover three to four must-have apps for making life on the road practical, efficient, educational, and fun.